Anna Fedorova & Concert no. 2 by Chopin

 A night of emotion

-The Davidsbündler String Quintet will accompany Fedorova in this concert in support of the Davidsbündler Foundation, dedicated to promoting the musical talent of young Ukrainian performers, and FISP, a foundation that drives biomedical research to transform scientific knowledge into real treatment options and which this year celebrates its 40th anniversary.
+The Davidsbündler Chamber Orchestra will accompany Fedorova in this concert in support of the Davidsbündler Foundation, dedicated to promoting the musical talent of young Ukrainian performers, and FISP, a foundation that drives biomedical research to transform scientific knowledge into real treatment options and which this year celebrates its 40th anniversary.

 Performers